kmicinski/beautiful-jekyll/_posts/2017-06-12-pushdown-for-free.md

     assert(f (-1) < 0);
     assert(f (+1) > 0);

 In a monovariant analysis, when you return to `g` from the body of `\x. x`, the first time we return -1 to that point, and the second time we return +1 to that point.

-## Terms
-- "administrative normal form"
-- "direct style" vs "continuation-passing style".
+We want to avoid this.

+### Things that confused me

+**I think this is the most important part of this post**.

+This quote is the crux of the paper.

+> The primary insight behind our technique is that a set of intraprocedural configurations (like c˜0 through c˜5) necessarily share the exact same set of genuine continuations (in this example, the incoming call-sites for c˜0)

+I really toiled over this for a long time.
+Why was this the case?
+I kept trying to think of counterexamples, and eventually pulled out some intuition?

+At first I wondered: what did it mean to share a set of genuine continuations?
+Doesn't any particular intraprocedural configuration just have one *unique* continuation?
+And then I realized that no, this was not the case.
+There are many potential places that you could flow back to, because we're in abstract interpretation land.
+This seems extremely subtle to me: P4F isn't trying to make each continution precisely unique, since that would be imposible.
+It's just trying to get the correct precision for call--return matching.
+For example, consider a program that recursively loops.
+It's not that P4F will keep a unique configuration for each invocation of a function as it calls itself arbitrarily many times.
+It will just ensure that---if that function is called somewhere *else*, it will not be conflated with the invocation.

+I also thought this: "but wait!
+I can easily imagine a case where I call `f` from `g`, and also from `h`, with the same environment, and expect different results."
+It turns out that no, I actually can't.
+Because in the pure lambda calculus those things will just be identified.
+However, once you add state things start to get trickier.
+I'm not quite sure how state interacts with higher order environments fully in this strategy, but I suspect it's complicated.